eclipse/buildship/docs/stories/ToolingAPI.md

 of the deep integration since it allows the user to work with the Debugger UIs that he is already familiar with.

+## Make dependencies collection more correct

+### Requested Change

+Fix all known issues related to the dependencies collection returned by the Tooling API.

+### Motivation

+The dependency resolution process should be as similar as possible when the build is invoked from the Tooling API as when it is invoked from the command line.

 ## Notify Tooling API consumer about Gradle build files changes

 ### Requested Change